Pay for your vignettes online and be sure that everything is handled for you Order conveniently and securely

 Winter Tires in Switzerland: Regulations and Guidelines 2026

-Expert guide on driving in the Swiss Alps in winter conditions.
+An expert guide on driving in the Swiss Alps in winter conditions.

 General rule in Switzerland:

-Situational obligation
+Situational Obligation

 No specific dates, but the driver must ensure full vehicle control in all conditions.